Making A Safe Home For You And Your Growing Family

-- If it runs on batteries change at least once a year - never ‘borrow’ the batteries to use for something else
+- If they run on batteries, change them least once a year - never ‘borrow’ the batteries to use for something else

-- Keep it clean of dust and dirt.
+- Keep them clean of dust and dirt.

 Fire safety is another good reason to keep your home smoke free.